Rethinking a Nursery App Experience

 Secondary Research & Assumptions

-To inform the design direction for this nursery app, I carried out secondary research and drew on my own experiences as a parent using similar platforms.
-I reviewed competitor nursery apps, app store reviews, and parent forums to identify common frustrations focusing on the primary user, the parent.
-While I didn’t conduct interviews or surveys for this conceptual project, I built user assumptions based on real-world patterns, supported by publicly available feedback from parents.
+To guide the design of the nursery app, I carried out secondary research and drew on my own experiences as a parent using similar platforms.
+I reviewed competitor apps, app store feedback, and parent forums to identify common frustrations.
+Although I didn’t run interviews or surveys for this conceptual project, I based user assumptions on real-world patterns supported by publicly available parent feedback.

 Existing App: Tapestry